d-koppenhagen/k9n.dev/blog/2020-09-angular-schematics-common-helpers.md

 If you run a schematic, you may come to the point where one schematic should execute another one.
 For example: You create Schematics for generating a specific component.
-You also develop an `ng add` schematic to set up things for you and create an example component by default.
+You also develop a `ng add` schematic to set up things for you and create an example component by default.
 In such cases you may want to combine multiple Schematics.

 Let's say we have a collection file like the following: